List of endangered species in Vietnam: Siamese crocodile (Crocodylus siamensis)

 Siamese crocodiles are critically endangered.
-These animals prefer slow moving water such as swamps, rivers, and some lakes.
+These animals prefer slow-moving water such as swamps, rivers, and some lakes.
 Siamese crocodiles are threatened because of loss of habitat, illegal capture of wild crocodiles for supply to commercial farms, and incidental capture/drowning in fishing nets and traps.

 Tam Dao salamander (Paramesotriton deloustali)

 The Tam Dao salamander, or Vietnamese salamander, is an amphibian native to Vietnam.
-The salamander is threatened by loss of habitat.
+It is threatened by loss of habitat.

 Vietnamese leaf turtle (Geoemyda spengleri)

 The Vietnamese leaf turtle is also known as the black-breasted leaf turtle or black-breasted hill turtle.
 This turtle is native to Vietnam and China.
 This animal is currently endangered.

 Vietnamese pheasant (Lophura hatinhensis)

-The pheasant is listed endangered by the ICUN.
+The pheasant is listed endangered by the International Union for Conservation of Nature (IUCN).
 Vietnamese pheasants only live in central Vietnam.
 They are threatened because of hunting and loss of habitat.